Is Mali safe to travel right now?Avoid

 What does the Mali travel verdict mean?

-countrysignal gives each country one of three verdicts: ok to travel, caution, or avoid.
+countrysignal gives each country one combined view: no new major signal, caution, or avoid.
 Mali is currently rated avoid.
-The verdict is computed from live conflict, natural-hazard and unrest signals, and it updates as the situation changes.
+It combines an official baseline with live conflict, natural-hazard and unrest signals, and updates as conditions change.

 See Mali on the live map →